kainino0x/cis565-2015-webgl-deferred-shading/README.md

 In this project, you are given code for:

-* Loading OBJ files and textures
+* Loading OBJ files and color/normal map textures
 * Camera control
-* Partial implementation of deferred shading
+* Partial implementation of deferred shading including many helper functions

-You will need to implement the following features:
+You will need to perform the following tasks:

-* Blinn-Phong shading (diffuse + specular)
+* Implement deferred Blinn-Phong shading (diffuse + specular)
-* One of the following effects:
+* Implement one of the following effects:
-  * Bloom [1]
+  * Bloom using post-process box or Gaussian blur [1]
-  * Toon shading (with ramp shading + edge detection for outlines)
+  * Toon shading (with ramp shading + simple edge detection for outlines)
 * Optimized g-buffer format
-  * e.g. pack values together, quantize values, use 2-component normals, etc.
+  * Ideas: pack values together, use 2-component normals, quantize values using smaller texture types instead of gl.FLOAT, etc.
-  * For credit, you must compare the performance of each permutation you test while optimizing in a simple table.
+  * For credit, you must compare the performance of each permutation you test while optimizing, in a simple table.
-  * See: `copy.frag.glsl`, `deferred/*.glsl`,
+  * See mainly: `copy.frag.glsl`, `deferred/*.glsl`, `deferredSetup.js`
 * Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.
   * Show a debug view for this (showing scissor masks clearly)
+  * Code is provided to compute this rectangle for you

 You must do at least **8 points** worth of extra features.

 **INSTRUCTOR TODO:** review point values

 * (4pts) The effect you didn't choose above

 * (2pts) Include material properties (e.g. specular coefficient and exponents) in g-buffers
-  * Render objects with different materials
+  * Use this to render objects with different material properties
+  * These may be uniform across one model draw call

 * (3pts) Screen-space ambient occlusion [2]

-* (4pts) Motion blur [3]
+* (4pts) Screen-space 1D motion blur [3]

-* (3pts) Two-pass Gaussian blur using separable convolution (using a second postprocess render pass) to improve bloom performance
+* (3pts) Two-pass **Gaussian** blur using separable convolution (using a second postprocess render pass) to improve bloom or other 2D blur performance

 * (6pts) Tile-based deferred shading with detailed performance comparison
   * On the CPU, check which lights overlap which tiles.
 Then, render each tile